-To qualify, you must be a U.S. citizen, a permanent resident or a visa holder with an H1-B, J-1, L-1, E-2 or E-3 visa type.
+To qualify, you must be a U.S. citizen or a permanent resident.
 You also must be enrolled at least half time at one of CommonBond’s eligible schools.

 During the application process, CommonBond will pull your credit and base eligibility and your interest rate on your credit history.
 All students must apply with a creditworthy co-signer, with the exception of business, medical and dental school borrowers.
 But after making at least two years of consecutive, on-time payments, you can apply to release your co-signer from your loan.

 Who is this loan good for?

 The lender also offers a defined hardship program, which provides flexibility if you need to pause payments down the road.
-Borrowers can request hardship forbearance in three-month increments for up to 12 consecutive months at a time, for 24 months total over the course of the loan.
+Borrowers can request hardship forbearance for up to 24 months total over the course of the loan.
 The lender also offers natural disaster forbearance, which allows you to pause payments throughout a national emergency.